 It certainly looks the part on the outside.
 All UK cars will be Competition spec, which signifies black exterior detailing that would otherwise be silver – extending from the badging, to the M-specification door mirrors and exhaust tips.

 ‘I can’t think of a high-end coupé which combines the best of all worlds in a more convincing fashion,’ Spengler squawked over the intercom.
 Maybe so, but who needs equal portions of luxury and performance, who needs a Swiss army knife on wheels?
 True, the awesome longitudinal acceleration rarely ceases to amaze.

 The S63 engine here is an upgraded version of the N63 4.4-litre V8 found in the M850i.
 You get an increased spring rate in the engine mount, upgraded oil supply and cooling system, plus a high-pressure injection system.
 Torque remains the same, at 750Nm, but power jumps from 530hp to 625hp.
-Power is fed through a DCT gearbox, too, rather than the M850’s Speedtronic auto.
+Power is fed through the same eight-speed Speedtronic auto as the M850i.